 What exactly is turmeric?

-Turmeric is produced from the underground stems of the plant Curcuma longa, which is related to ginger.
-Turmeric has been used for thousands of years in Ayurvedic medicine and is what makes the beautiful yellow color of curry and mustard.
-What’s the difference between turmeric and curcumin?
-The supplement that you’ll find in the health food store is usually curcumin, one of the major compounds in turmeric.
-Curcumin is a powerful antioxidant within turmeric and the center of most of the research about turmeric.
-Because of the evidence of curcumin’s powerful anti-inflammatory benefits, it’s extracted and standardized in higher doses to be put into supplements.
+Turmeric is produced from the underground stems of the plant Curcuma longa, which is related to the ginger plant.
+Turmeric has been used for thousands of years in Ayurvedic medicine – it’s what gives curry it’s beautiful yellow color.
+The active ingredient in turmeric – the component with the anti-inflammatory superpowers – is curcumin.
+Because of the large amount of evidence of curcumin’s powerful anti-inflammatory benefits, it’s now commonly extracted and standardized in higher doses to be put into supplements.

 What’s the science on curcumin?

 The commonality between just about all research done on turmeric and curcumin boils down to one thing: inflammation.
-Inflammation is a buzzword of late and something we have talked about in functional medicine for years.
 Inflammation is not inherently bad; it’s actually an important part of our immune system that fights off viruses, bacteria, and keeps you alive and well.
-Chronic inflammation occurs when inflammation goes unchecked, and this hyper-inflammation is like a forest fire burning in perpetuity – no bueno.
-And it’s this imbalanced inflammation that is linked to a ton of the health problems we see today.
-If you want to know how to determine your inflammation levels, check out my inflammation-fighting guide!
+Chronic inflammation occurs when inflammation lasts longer than it needs to – it becomes like a forest fire burning in perpetuity.
+This imbalance in the body’s natural inflammatory response has been linked to most of the major chronic health problems people suffer from today.
+(If you want to know how to determine your inflammation levels, check out my inflammation-fighting guide).